Street Naming and Numbering

 The new address will be entered in the Council address system which is submitted to the national address database, the National Land and Property Gazetteer.

 Please be aware that Malvern Hills District Council has the responsibility to maintain street name plates only.
-Any other signage (such as village, directional, speed limit signs, etc.) is the responsibility of Worcestershire County Council Highways Department.
+Any other signage or issues with the public highway (such as village, directional, speed limit signs, lighting, etc.) is the responsibility of Worcestershire County Council Highways Department.
 A form can be found by visiting the Worcestershire County Council Highways Services website to report an issue.
 Alternatively the number for the Worcestershire Hub is 01905 763763.

 Policies and other information